felipeferreirasilva/leitura/README.md

 ### Description
-Readable was created for an Udacity React Nanodegree Project, it shares the most important conceptions on a web application.
+Readable was created for an Udacity React Nanodegree Project, it shows the most important conceptions on a web application.

 ### Technologies
 Readable utilizes React and Redux for the front-end app and Node for the Back-end server.